-All members of the USF System are strongly encouraged to report crimes to the police.
-Certain USF System employees are required to report Clery-VAWA crimes and incidents to their institution's Clery Coordinator because, under the Clery Act and VAWA, they are Campus Security Authorities (CSAs).
+While all members of the USF System are strongly encouraged to report crimes to the police, certain USF System employees are required to report Clery-VAWA crimes and incidents because, under the Clery Act and VAWA, they are Campus Security Authorities (CSAs).
 Employees who are not sure whether or not they are a CSA should contact their institution's Clery Coordinator.
 Their contact information is provided above.
-It can also be accessed online at the following address: usf.edu/police/your-safety/campus-security-authority.aspx.
+It can also be accessed online at the following address: usfsp.edu/university-police-department/ campus-security-authority/

-In an emergency situation, CSAs should always call 9-1-1.
-In a non-emergency situation or once an emergency situation has been de-escalated, CSAs must report Clery-VAWA crimes or incidents which occur on our Clery Geography using the CSA report form available online at: usf.edu/police/documents/ clery-reporting-form.pdf.
+In emergency situations, CSAs should always call 9-1-1.
+In non-emergency situations or once an emergency situation has been de-escalated, CSAs must report Clery-VAWA crimes or incidents which occur on our Clery Geography using the CSA report form, available online at: usfsp.edu/university-police-department/ files/2019/02/www\Clery\Reporting\FORM\Feb\2019.pdf.

 Reports of Clery crimes and incidents to the Clery Coordinator do not need to contain names of those involved; only a description of the situation and location of the incident.
 If you are unsure of which form to use or which Clery Coordinator to contact, just report it on the form you have.
 Our Clery Coordinators will sort it out.
 The important thing to remember is to report a Clery-VAWA crime or incident to the Clery Coordinator as soon as possible.